 This Indian vegan korma curry is one of the nicest and fastest spicy vegan comfort food recipes that I know of.
 Previously I wrote about how much I love Indian food in my Saag Tempeh recipe which is a slightly mild curry.
 Saag Tempeh recipe which is a slightly mild curry.

 However, my husband forces me every year to make my own massala (herbal mixture) and freeze it in big amounts.
 My husband has a love for vegetable gardening.
 Last year I had 26 fresh garlic bulbs that came out of our lovely little garden!

 My husband's love for garlic (and tomato plants) is so enormous that they are the first thing on his list sometimes when he comes home.
 Be that as it may, whenever he has had his harvest this year I promise you to share my massala recipe with you!

 This time I use a curry paste that comes out of a jar and is very tasty and ready in a few!

 1 winter carrot

-Cut the cucumber, the pointed pepper and the carrot in slices.
-Cut the tomatoes and the courgette in cubes and chop the onion en the pepper fine (for a mild curry you just cut open the green pepper and remove the seeds).
+- Cut the cucumber, the paprika (pepper) and the carrot into slices.
+Dice the tomatoes and zucchini and chop the onion and pepper (for a less spicy curry, remove the seeds from the jalapeno).

-Now add the curry paste and bake this for 2 minutes on a medium heat.
-Add the coconut milk and bring to a boil.
-Put a lid on the wok or skillet and stew the curry for 15 minutes until cooked.
-Serve the curry with rice, naanbread and some chopped coriander or (if there is time) make the recipe for my Saag Tempeh as a side dish!
+- Now add the spice paste and fry for 2 minutes over medium heat, then add the coconut milk and bring to the boil.
+Put a lid on the wok or skillet and cook the dish for 15 minutes.
+Serve the curry with rice and Lebanese flatbread or vegan naan bread!.